simple-crypto/verime/README.md

 | SIG_BITS | A dictionary holding the width (in bits) for each probed signals |
 | SIG_BYTES | A dictionary holding the amount of byte used to encode each probe signals |

-### Limitations

-The following are known for the Verime tool:
-- Verime currently only works with a single clock signal denoted `clk`.
-The use of any other clock signal name will lead to a failure in the implementation flow.
-- The use of double `_` (i.e., '__') into a probed signal name will result in a error.